intermine/im-docs/docs/system-requirements/software/postgres/hikari.md

+---
-# HikariCP and InterMine settings
+title: HikariCP and InterMine settings
+---

 InterMine now uses [HikariCP](https://github.com/brettwooldridge/HikariCP) as its default JDBC connection pool.
 If this is not available, InterMine will use the default PostgreSQL distribution, `PGPoolingDataSource`.